It is one of the most common malformations in the small intestine and is the leading cause of intestinal obstruction in newborns.

-Upper GI series : This procedure examines the organs in the upper part of the digestive system.
-It is particularly useful in cases where there is an upper intestinal obstruction (pyloric or duodenal atresia).
+Upper GI series: This procedure examines the organs in the upper part of the digestive system.
+It is beneficial in cases with an upper intestinal obstruction (pyloric or duodenal atresia).

-Gel is applied to the abdomen and a special wand called a transducer is placed on the skin.
+The gel is applied to the abdomen, and a unique wand called a transducer is placed on the skin.
 The transducer sends sound waves into the body that bounce off the organs and return to the ultrasound machine, producing an image on the monitor.

-An image or video of the test is also created so that it can be reviewed later.
+An image or video of the test is also created to be reviewed later.

-Echocardiography and other studies : Imaging of the heart and kidney regions can also be done after the patient stabilizes.
+Echocardiography and other studies: Imaging the heart and kidney regions, can also be done after the patient stabilizes.

 What are the symptoms of intestinal stricture?

-The small intestine ranges in length from 10 to 28 feet, and is divided into three main sections: the duodenum, jejunum, and ileum.
+The small intestine ranges from 10 to 28 feet and is divided into three main sections: the duodenum, jejunum, and ileum.